Skip to main content

 • In California, the wrongful death statute of limitations is 2 years.

-• In Montana, the statute of limitations is 3 years.
+• In Montana, the statute of limitations is 3 years (with some exceptions).

 • In Florida, the statute of limitations is 2 years from the date of death.

 In some circumstances, the statute of limitations will begin to run as of the date of death.
-In other situations, the date will begin to run upon the "discovery of harm."
+In other situations, the date will begin upon the "discovery of harm."
 You can use FindLaw's state-specific materials to determine the statute of limitations in your state.
-If the statute of limitations as defined by your state's laws has run, then unfortunately you will be barred from bringing a wrongful death lawsuit.
+If the statute of limitations defined by your state's laws has run out, you will be barred from bringing a wrongful death lawsuit.

 Commencing a Wrongful Death Lawsuit

 After the lawsuit has been filed, the relevant documents must be provided to all defendants.
 This legal procedure is known as "service of process" and puts the defendants on official notice of the lawsuit.
-Each state, and in some circumstances each county, has particular rules about proper methods of service of process.
+Each state, and in some circumstances each county, has particular rules about proper methods for service of process.
+An experienced wrongful death attorney will be well-versed in the rules for your locality.

 Have Your Wrongful Death Claim Reviewed

-The procedure described above can be difficult to navigate.
+The procedures described above can be difficult to navigate.
 Filing and serving initial pleadings is only the first step in the process.
 The lifespan of a lawsuit—which can be multiple years—involves many nuanced steps which can be challenging for a non-lawyer.
-For this reason, it's a good idea to speak with an experienced wrongful death attorney about your case before filing.
-Meet with an experienced attorney for a wrongful death case evaluation.
+To make matters worse, insurance companies and their personal injury lawyers may fight tooth and nail to avoid paying out.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help